Relocation Case Attorneys in Pearland

 - The ability of the relationship between the parent and child to be preserved and suitable visitation arrangements.

-This is not an exhaustive list, but even things like availability of the child’s friends, the primary conservator’s improved financial or job situation, and the choice of the child to relocate will all be considered by the court in determining whether or not relocation should be allowed.
+The primary conservator’s improved financial or job situation, and the choice of the child to relocate will all be considered by the court in determining whether or not relocation should be allowed.
 Many of these factors will require the opinion of an expert.
 A qualified psychologist should be consulted and asked to speak to the child to determine the effect relocation would have.

 Proving a relocation case is not easy.
 The reasons for moving must be compelling and ultimately found to be within the child’s best interest.
 Our team is prepared to help build a case to present to the judge and your ex-spouse that relocation with the child will be a positive experience for the child.
 Additionally, if you are in the middle of a divorce and know that relocation is a strong possibility in the future, we can help you address this issue in advance of the case being finalized.